Wells Fargo CEO ruffles feathers with comments about diverse talent

 "While it might sound like an excuse, the unfortunate reality is that there is a very limited pool of black talent to recruit from," Scharf said in the memo, seen by Reuters.

-Scharf spent more time listening than speaking during the 90-minute call which he initiated and has not been previously reported.
+Scharf spent more time listening than speaking during the previously unreported 90-minute call which he initiated.
 His comments about Black talent rubbed some attendees the wrong way, according to the two employees, who spoke on the condition of anonymity because they feared repercussions.

-"There is an amazing amount of Black talent out there," said Ken Bacon, a former mortgage industry executive who is on the boards of Comcast Corp , Ally Financial Inc and Welltower Inc .
-"If people say they can't find the talent, they either aren't looking hard enough or don't want to find it."
+"There is an amazing amount of Black talent out there," said Ken Bacon, a former mortgage industry executive on the boards of Comcast Corp, Ally Financial Inc and Welltower Inc. "If people say they can't find the talent, they either aren't looking hard enough or don't want to find it."

 Bacon said he was "shocked and puzzled" by Scharf's comments.